 Call us at 650-274-0775

-- Sign up for Informational Admissions Events including virtual information sessions, open houses, learning in action campus tours, and more
+- Register for admission events including virtual information sessions, open houses, tours, and more.

-- Delegate Recommendation Requests to your student’s teachers
+- Delegate Recommendation Forms to your student’s teachers

 - Request Transcript

 - Schedule Admission Interviews

 - Middle school (5-8) applications are due January 5, 2024